ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### ChangeServerName()
 This changes the server's name and IP address.
-It will throw an error if the name is already taken, so I recomend putting it in a try catch.
+It will throw an error if the name is already taken, so I recommend putting it in a try catch.
 ```C#
 String[] MyServers = Minehut.GetSelfServers();
 String Sevrer1ID = MyServers[0];